 The sport I mainly write about today is mixed martial arts.
 Since late 2010 I’ve served as MMA columnist for Sports Illustrated‘s online site.
 This is an invigorating job, putting me in a front-row seat to witness a young sport and its leading promotion, the UFC, growing into the mainstream.
 As an outgrowth of my coverage of MMA, I’ve become a regular panelist on a weekly online TV show and made numerous appearances on radio stations around the country.

-I live in the western Massachusetts cultural oasis of Northampton with my wife, Sarah, and our kids, Aaron and Rebecca.
+I live in the cultural oasis of western Massachusetts with my wife, Sarah Swersey, and our kids, Aaron and Rebecca.
 When I’m not typing something up about sports (or the occasional arts feature for The Globe), I’m hunting-and-pecking an essay or short story or something else for fun.
 Some of these end up as Friday morning news commentaries on New England Public Radio, WFCR (88.5 FM in Amherst, Mass.).
 I’m also on the radio on weekends, as several years ago I took over as host of a long-running, locally legendary American roots music program.
 Country, Blues & Bluegrass airs Sundays from 2-4 p.m. on the Happy Valley’s listener-supported FM station, WMUA (91.1 in Amherst, wmua.org).
 Radio, radio is a sound salvation.